aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/getting-barcode-recognition-quality-percent/_index.md

 ## Conclusion

-By leveraging **Aspose.Barcode Java**, you can effortlessly retrieve the **barcode reading quality** percentage for any scanned symbol.
+By leveraging **Aspose.Barcode Java**, you can effortlessly retrieve the **barcode quality metric** percentage for any scanned symbol.
 This metric empowers you to build smarter validation logic, improve user experience, and maintain high data integrity in your Java applications.

 ---

-**Last Updated:** 2025-11-30
+**Last Updated:** 2026-01-30
 **Tested With:** Aspose.Barcode Java 24.11
 **Author:** Aspose